LanternYing/WSRec/Time-aware/CLUS/readme.txt

 ----------------------------------------------------------------------------

 Author: Jamie Zhu <jimzhu@GitHub>
-Last updated: 2014/10/24.
+Last updated: 2015/01/07.

 This package implements a benchmark approach, CLUS (Silic et al., FSE'13), for Web service reliability prediction based on K-Means clustering.
+Also, this approach can be directly applied to QoS prediction.

 ----------------------------------------------------------------------------
 Reference and citation